Tamir awoke to the fading echo of the knock on his door. “Come in.” He got to his feet.

 “What?”
 Beowyn stopped and tilted his head to one side.
 “I guess you’re right.
 I seem to recall someone saying that to me before.”
 He shrugged and started forward again.

-Roselyn was all smiles when the captain sat next to her, and quickly began asking questions, which the Captain seemed eager to answer.
-Beowyn was surprised to learn that there were four
+Roselyn smiled when the captain sat next to her, and quickly began asking questions, which the Captain seemed eager to answer.
+Beowyn was surprised to learn there were four small cities in

-small cities in the Freeholds, two on the sea and one inland, while the capitol, Bar Krouth, was on the Adara River some thirty miles inland.
-“We live by trade,” the captain told her, “with
+the Freeholds, two on the sea and one inland, while the capitol, Bar Krouth, was on the Adara River some thirty miles inland.
+“We live by trade,” the captain told her, “with people as close

-“It must be hard on your wife,” Roselyn said, “when you’re at sea for long periods of time.”
+“It must be hard on your wife,” Roselyn replied, “when you’re at sea for long periods of time.”

 “I’m not married.”
 The captain flashed a smile.
 “My mother ran our trading company when my father was at sea.
 Our women don’t sit and look out the window while their men are